Diabol/delivery-pipeline-plugin/README.md

 We use the official Jenkins [issue tracker](https://issues.jenkins-ci.org/secure/IssueNavigator.jspa?mode=hide&reset=true&jqlQuery=project+%3D+JENKINS+AND+status+in+%28Open%2C+%22In+Progress%22%2C+Reopened%29+AND+component+%3D+%27delivery-pipeline-plugin%27) for bugs, improvements and new features.
 Please report any issues on component [delivery-pipeline-plugin](https://issues.jenkins-ci.org/browse/JENKINS/component/18134).

-This plugin has been contributed to the community by [Diabol AB](http://www.diabol.se).
+This plugin has been contributed to the community by [Diabol AB](https://www.diabol.se).

 Requirements
 ---
+Delivery Pipeline plugin 1.1.0 and later requires Java 8 and Jenkins core 1.642.3 or later.

 Delivery Pipeline plugin 1.0.0 and later requires Java 7 and Jenkins core 1.642.3 or later.

 Delivery Pipeline plugin 0.10.3 requires Java 6 and Jenkins core 1.565 or later.

 Build
 ---
-Requires Java 7, Apache Maven 3.3.x or later.
+Requires Java 8, Apache Maven 3.3.x or later.

     mvn clean install